Live

 A new powerboat endurance race in Normandy has been confirmed as a round of the UIM Endurance S3 World Championship, with the 24 Heures Motonautiques de Normandie set to run at Poses in the Eure from May 1-3, 2026.

-The event is organised by Rouen Inshore Racing, a Norman powerboat club that has run circuit events at Poses since the sport’s exile from Rouen began.
-The 24 Heures Motonautiques de Rouen was organised by the separate Rouen Yacht Club until Rouen city council banned the race in August 2022, citing environmental grounds, and attempts to revive it have since become entangled in French municipal politics.
-The new event carries a new name and a new venue, 30 kilometres upstream on the same river, with Rouen Inshore Racing stepping in as organiser.
+The event is organised by Rouen Inshore Racing, a Norman powerboat club that has run circuit events at Poses on the Seine.
+The club has no connection to the Rouen Yacht Club, which organised the 24 Heures Motonautiques de Rouen until Rouen city council banned the race in August 2022 and subsequently filed for bankruptcy.
+Rouen Inshore Racing is an independent organisation.

 The UIM calendar lists the Poses event under Circuit / Formula World Championship, Endurance S3 class, giving it confirmed world championship status from its opening edition.
 That is a different level of sanction to anything previously staged at Poses, where Rouen Inshore Racing has run domestic circuit events since the Rouen ban.